wp-plugins/add-to-any/README.txt

 To align center:
 `.addtoany_share_save_container { text-align:center; }`

-= How can I remove a button from individual posts and pages? =
+= How can I remove the button(s) from individual posts and pages? =

-Insert the following tag into the page or post (HTML tab) that you do not want the button to appear in: `<!--nosharesave-->`
+Insert the following tag into the page or post (HTML tab) that you do not want the button(s) to appear in: `<!--nosharesave-->`

-= How can I force the button to appear in individual posts and pages? =
+= How can I force the button(s) to appear in individual posts and pages? =

 If your button isn't already set up to appear (it is by default), insert the following tag into the page or post (HTML tab) that you want the button to appear in: `<!--sharesave-->`